-But, any business owner basing this investment in their business on price alone is going to get what they pay for.
-That applies to VAs in North America or Europe too, by the way.
+But, any business owner basing this investment in their business on price alone will get what they pay for.
+That applies to VAs in North America or Europe, too, by the way.
 Location isn’t really the issue – it’s work quality.
 Ultimately, I’d advise a business owner to get the best help they can afford.
 But first, they should look carefully at what they’re hoping to achieve by working with a virtual assistant.
 Then, make their decision accordingly.
-If the goal is to outsource automated tasks with little room for error, that’s very different from outsourcing marketing collateral, customer service or communications.
+If the goal is to outsource automated tasks with little room for error, that’s very different from outsourcing marketing collateral, customer service, or communications.
 In the latter three, a less than ideal result could at best be an expensive mistake; at worst, disastrous or damaging to the company image.

 My favorite quote to share with those considering a virtual assistant comes from an unlikely source: an American oil well firefighter named Red Adair who said, “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”
 I think that pretty much sums it up.

 GT: Is Virtual Assistant Forums strictly a resource for VAs, or can other business owners use it too?

 Membership at Virtual Assistant Forums is intended for virtual service providers.
 The information is curated to support people in that particular business sector.
 However, VAs face the same business challenges as any other entrepreneur.
 Discussion on the forums touches on every aspect of business development, from startup to marketing to website coding to client relations.
 Almost all of the information on the site is freely available to anyone who visits.